Logistics Intelligence Report: February 2026

 TL;DR

 February 2026 delivered the biggest US trade policy shake-up in years.
 The Supreme Court struck down IEEPA tariffs on February 20 in a 6-3 ruling, invalidating over $160 billion in collected tariffs.
-Hours later, Trump imposed a new 15% global tariff under Section 122, effective February 24 with a 150-day expiration (July 24).
-The de minimis $800 exemption remains suspended for all countries.
-TikTok Shop reversed its February 25 shipping mandate after seller backlash — independent shipping remains available.
-Chinese New Year factories are restarting at roughly 35% capacity with full recovery not expected until mid-March.
-Ocean freight rates collapsed post-CNY, with Asia-US West Coast rates falling 21%.
-The EU approved a flat EUR 3/item duty on parcels under EUR 150, effective July 1.
-For dropshippers: recalculate landed costs under the new 15% tariff, prepare for the July EU duty, and expect shipping delays through mid-March.
+The replacement 10% Section 122 tariff took effect February 24 with a 150-day expiration (July 24).
+Critically, the shift from country-specific IEEPA rates (up to 145% for China) to a flat 10% is actually a significant reduction for China-sourced goods.
+Importers can now pursue refunds on IEEPA duties paid since 2025 — but must take immediate action to preserve claims.
+The de minimis ad valorem deadline hits February 28 — postal shipments lose the last flat-rate duty option.
+TikTok Shop reversed its shipping mandate — independent fulfillment remains available.
+Post-CNY factories are at 30-50% capacity with full recovery not expected until mid-March.
+Ocean freight rates are at 2026 lows, down 40% year-over-year.
+Red Sea routes are partially reopening — Maersk traversed the route for the first time in two years.
+The EU approved a flat EUR 3/item duty effective July 1.
+For dropshippers: recalculate landed costs under the new 10% tariff, act now on IEEPA refund claims, prepare for the Feb 28 ad valorem deadline, and expect shipping delays through mid-March.

 February 2026: Tariff Upheaval & Post-CNY Recovery